 I was completely unprepared.
-Upon landing in Dublin, Ireland I broke into tears.
+Upon landing in Dublin, Ireland I started to cry.
 Walking down the terminal my body felt like it was burning.
 From inside my cells, a fiery ache began.
 I felt the kind of release that happens when you are separated from something for years by force and then united with it again.
 I felt my body hook into the land beneath my feet and the sky overhead in a desperate way, like a toddler clinging to its mother.
 The story of Ireland and the story of the women in my family intertwined with it, came back like a download.
-It took me at least 10 minutes to figure out what was happening…

 My great grandmother on my mother’s side immigrated to the United States from Ireland.
 Her last name was Clancy.
 She belonged to the County Clare.
 Like so many people who left Ireland at that time, it was not really a choice but more a necessity.
 And despite her soul being bound to this land, she did not return before her death.
 Neither did her daughter.
 Neither did her daughter’s daughter (my mother).
 But I did… In the afternoon of November 11th.
 I did not feel belonging in my blood family growing up.
 Therefore, I did not anticipate that by landing in Ireland, so much of the ancestral memory would be activated within my body.
 I can now personally attest to the fact that you may be able to take someone out of Ireland.
 But you can never take Ireland out of them.
 It is passed down from generation to generation.
 Ireland is inescapable within me.
 My landing here has soothed something in my female lineage.
 I understand my mother after being here.
 I don’t think you could find someone more stereotypically Irish in America than my mother.
 I understand more about myself as well.
 There are places on earth that my heart loves more than Ireland.
 There are cultures that I like better than Irish culture.
 But I have never met a place or a people that I relate to so strongly.
 After touring around, and in their own words, the people with me on this tour have officially agreed that I am “SOOOOOO Fuckin’ Irish”.
 Here are some examples: